 Abnormal discharge during menopause

-While changes in discharge are often harmless, there are some warning signs to watch out for.
+While changes in vaginal discharge are often harmless, there are some warning signs to watch out for.
 If you experience any of the following, it may be time to consult your doctor:

 - Unusual consistency: Thick, frothy, or lumpy white discharge can also be a sign of infection, such as a vaginal yeast infection or trichomoniasis.